Cairi-S/vegan-Glasgow/documentation/TESTING.md

 #### EDIT RESTAURANT - *ADMIN ONLY* ####

-- Test that only admin users can access the edit page by manually typing in the route e.g. /restaurant/edit STILL TO TEST WITH FAKE REST_ID
+- Test that only admin users can access the edit page by manually typing in the route e.g. /restaurant/*restaurant_id*/edit.
 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
 - Check that clicking edit buttons on individual restaurant pages re-routes user to the 'Edit Restaurant' page and that the majority of form information is auto-filled.
 See bugs for exception to this.
 - Edit restaurant details and click the 'Cancel' button making sure that the user is redirected to their profile page and that the restaurant information remains unchanged.